resolve/filters_spam/readme.md

 ## Usage

+Once you have the plugin installed, you need to add a column to the table you will be using this for.
+For example, if you have a table called ``comments``:

+    script/generate migration add_spam_to_comments spam:boolean
+    rake db:migrate

+The same thing in Rails 3:

+    rails generate migration add_spam_to_comments spam:boolean
+    rake db:migrate

-Once you have the plugin installed, you can use it by calling the function in your model like so:
+Now, you can use it by calling the function in your model like so:

     filters_spam

 If you want to change the default fields that are used by ``filters_spam`` then you can pass them in to the method as options.
+All options are optional.

 All of the possible options are outlined below with the default values for each: